 GMA social management is a true artisanal work, which exploits all its potential to make the Brand popular, and manage all the contacts received in order to create an excellent customer service

-Wechat started as a simple app for the smartphone whose main appeal was to send short vocal and written messages before morphing into a fully fledged, integrated social networking platform.
+Wechat started as a simple app for the smartphone whose main appeal was to send short vocal and written messages before morphing into a fully-fledged, integrated social networking platform.

 WeChat can be used to do everything from hailing a cab to booking a hospital appointment and payments can be made by WeChat Pay acting also as a wallet (it links to Alipay), a QR code platform.

-WeChat also allows international brands to sign up for subscription and public accounts, allowing them to market content to WeChat users in different ways.
+WeChat also allows international brands to sign up for a subscription and public accounts, allowing them to market content to WeChat users in different ways.

-WeChat is also increasingly venturing into e-commerce, using what it calls ‘mini-programs’ and QR code embedded within its platform to offer things like discount coupons and encourage consumers to follow them on WeChat for exclusive offers, discounts, and content.
+WeChat is also increasingly venturing into e-commerce, using what it calls ‘mini-programs and QR code embedded within its platform to offer things like discount coupons and encourage consumers to follow them on WeChat for exclusive offers, discounts, and content.
 Given the size of WeChat’s user base, this has the potential for huge growth.

 Users post ‘moments’ (but can only see content posted or shared by those they are already connected with), this makes it a slightly more challenging network for marketers.
 Brands need to build a following on WeChat via a subscription account.
 Users can follow this official account and need to be incentivized to share your content within their network, this is the key way to increase your following.